Skip to main content

 Connections

-This packages provides the method composeWithConnection to create a connection type and queries for a given type, based on graphql-compose-connection plugin and following the Relay Connection Specification.
+This package provides the method composeWithConnection to create a connection type and queries for a given type, based on graphql-compose-connection plugin and following the Relay Connection Specification.

 import { composeWithConnection } from '@ttoss/graphql-api';